shreyansegnyte/PDF-Query-Scanning/README.txt

+This documentation is explaining the concepts in the file "Fixed PDF into finder.py".
 Goal: to efficiently look/search/sort through a PDF based on a user's query and return a correct/specific answer to their question without being redundant, including citations and sources for another model to read for RAG